 His eyes softened as he looked at her, trying to get her to understand.
-He loved Cordelia; she was perfect for his life, but Buffy was the reason that he did any of this.
+He loved Cordelia; she was perfect for his life, but Buffy was the reason he did any of this.

 Cordelia turned, walking slowly up the stairs to her room.
-She prayed that Angel would call her back or follow after her, but he did neither.
+She prayed Angel would call her back or follow after her, but he did neither.
 Tears fell down her cheeks as she felt her heart begin to break.
-She loved Angel and believed that he loved her.
+She loved Angel and had believed he loved her.
 Tonight showed her another side of him, one that hadn't let go of his obsession with Buffy Summers.

 Angel watched her leave.
 He wanted to go after her, but found himself frozen in place.
 He was torn between his emotion for Cordelia and Buffy.
 His demon screamed that he couldn't allow his grande-childe to take what was theirs.
 Angel knew he and Buffy had no future, and that he wanted one with Cordelia, but didn't know what to do.

 They crashed into her bedroom after racing back to Vegas.
 Neither wanted to stay in LA any longer than necessary.
 They wanted to start their relationship where Buffy had started her new life.

 Buffy watched him sleep beside her.
 He looked so innocent with his hair tousled into soft curls.
 She smiled feeling truly alive for the first time in a very long time.
 She realized that coming back from heaven was horrible, but it also gave her a chance at a new life.
 She had felt hopeless, dead, lost.
 She knew something had to give or she wouldn't survive.
 The Powers had finally smiled down on her, allowing her the opportunity to create a future, not as the Slayer, their plaything, but because of the person she was inside.